mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 Another browser should be set up to use the SOCKS5 proxy.
 Connections from this browser will appear as coming from a random Tor exit node and these will be untraceable.
 However it will be limited to the Tor-friendly websites.

+## Things that may give away your location

+Never use the Linux router for anything besides connecting to Tor.
+Don't even update it - since people with access to the remote server may identify your connection.

+Always use the untraceable browser when using online maps.
+Since the normal browser uses a fixed IP address, this IP address can be used by people with access to the map server to identify the map tiles that your browser has requested.

 ## Playing mobile games on your phone while preserving the secrecy of the AP

 At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you remove the SIM card.